 We are dogged in our pursuit of recovery of past due balances owed to our clients, but always mindful of the cost/benefit analysis when it comes to how much is owed and what it will cost to collect.
 Counseling clients as to options, working with clients to determine the best course of action and communicating with clients throughout the process, HSC strives to collaborate with clients to reach the best result possible.

 Consumer Debt Collections

-We understand that debt collection can be difficult and challenging, fraught with complex laws that protect consumers and potentially result in sanctions to the creditor.
+We understand that debt collection can be difficult and challenging, fraught with complex laws that protect debtors and potentially result in sanctions against the creditor.
 HSC will guide you in the course of your collection process by providing you with expert legal advice and aggressive, personalized representation.

 A money judgment is a court determination that a legal liability exists.
 Unfortunately, obtaining the judgment is oftentimes only half the battle.
 HSC attorneys and paralegals are well-versed in the post-judgment collection process.
 Our debt collection attorneys in NC work with court clerks and county sheriffs to locate and sell property as a means of collecting a judgment.
-Other times, we find ourselves examining a judgment debtor under oath as a means of identifying assets and breaking through a scheme designed to hide assets from creditors.
+Other times, we find ourselves examining a judgment debtor under oath in a process known as a “Supplemental Examination” as a means of identifying assets and breaking through any scheme designed to hide assets from creditors.